Huyen196/UK-Tourism/README.md

 Tourism is a crucial part of the global economy, generating significant revenue and creating employment opportunities.
 VisitBritain Director Patricia Yates said: “Tourism is one of the UK's most valuable export industries.
 It is also a fiercely competitive global industry and these results not only demonstrate Britain’s continued ability to compete internationally for visitors, they are testament to tourism’s importance as a driver of economic growth.

-This project aims to use the UK dataset from UK goverment to analyze the tourism situation in the UK over a 5-year period from 2018 to 2023, including the number of visitors, total revenue, average length of stay, etc. Through this analysis, readers can gain a comprehensive overview of the tourism industry and identify key areas for potential development and growth.
+This project aims to use the UK dataset from UK government to analyze the tourism situation in the UK over a 5-year period from 2018 to 2023, including the number of visitors, total revenue, average length of stay, etc. Through this analysis, readers can gain a comprehensive overview of the tourism industry and identify key areas for potential development and growth.

 ## Dataset